-broader perspective of the including mining industry in Canada.
-Northgate We have been receiving Liberty positive feedback from the Gold Co positive feedback from the provincial federal and government in terms of how successful we have been in negotiating partnerships with resource development companies that have been good for our people while supporting major developments on our lands.
+We have been receiving positive feedback from the provincial federal and government in terms of how successful we have been in negotiating partnerships with development companies that have been good for our people while supporting major developments on our lands.
 We have respect for those companies that are intelligent in that they realize the writing is on the wall in regards to resource development on our Native lands.
 More and more we see a new openness and commitment from resource developers who are coming on to our lands.
 They realize full well that it is much better to meet with us before any development takes place so that we can sit down and negotiate in fairness. agreements that benefit all of us and allow projects to move ahead in an environmentally responsible manner.

 Make no mistake about it we do not forget the fact that our people have been left out of the loop when we look at all the mining, forestry and hydro developments that have taken place on our lands for more than a hundred years.
 However, we are more than willing to work with good corporate citizens who understand that negotiating fair compensation for our communities works for everyone.
 I believe our Wabun leadership has developed a strong reputation for being aggressive but fair negotiators.
-This is proven with the many partnership success stories we have brokered with companies including some like: Northgate Minerals Corp, Liberty Mines Inc, Augen Gold Corp and Lakeshore Gold Corp.
+This is proven with the many partnership success stories we have brokered with companies like some Northgate Minerals Corp Liberty Mines Inc, Augen Gold Corp and Lakeshore Gold Corp.

 Our members are being finding trained and employment through the results of these negotiated agreements.
 We are also moving ahead with revenue sharing on projects so that our people will benefit in the long term for the development happening on our lands.
 I am happy to report that more and more the private sector is realizing that there is enough room for everyone to share in the profit picture.
 Of course I realize that none of these companies would be sitting with us unless they had to, as a result of court decisions that force them to do so.
 We don't want to have to drag people to the table to put together partnership agreements but we will if it is necessary.
-Let's face it, without our First Nation approval of any development on our lands it becomes very difficult to achieve permits and licencing.
-We appreciate those companies that know this from the get go and come to us before they begin any work on our lands.
+Let's face it, without our First Nation approval of any development on our lands it becomes very difficult to achieve permits and licencing. appreciate those companies that know this from the get go and come to us before they begin any work on our lands.